floriankammermann/vcloud-cli/README.md

 * VCD_PASSWORD
 * VCD_ORG

+if you are behind a proxy set also
+* HTTPS_PROXY

 explore the possiblities of the cli by using the help.

 the command structure of the vcloud-cli: